Gemma-Analytics/gemma-sql-style/README.md

   * reducing time spend deciphering SQL, whether in PRs or reading your own old code
   * avoid slips because missing keywords etc. become more obvious

+Therefore, if you are unsure about the formatting, try to format in a way that appears most suitable for the above.

 ## Table of contents
 * [Example](#example)
 * [Guidelines](#guidelines)